 Designed by one of Spain’s leading interior designers, Sandra Tarruella, Dear Hotel is a calm and stylish oasis of pure Scandinavian style in an old manor house, where elements such as stucco ceilings, infill doors and a beautiful spiral staircase between floors have been preserved.
 The colour palette ranges from cream to grey and natural colours with herringbone parquet floors in oak.
 On the ground floor there is only a reception and a small lounge area, because it all happens on the top floor.

-All rooms have free water, a kettle and free WiFi, and suites also have a coffee machine.
+All rooms have free water, kettle and free WiFi, and suites also have a coffee machine.

 I stayed in room 1011, a spacious suite on the 10th floor with a bedroom and living area partially separated by a glass screen and with access to a large balcony.